 Biggest question / hole: The roster is solid.
 It doesn't have a hole, per se, but the biggest question is top-end talent.
 Who is the best player on the team and where would he stack up alongside every other club's best player?
 Also, there will be questions asked about goalscoring if Pablo Aranguiz and Michael Barrios don't create enough and/or Ondrasek and Dom Badji sputter in front of goal.

-Biggest move so far: 2018 was a tale of two Dynamo teams: One with (good) and without (not so good) Juan David Cabezas.
+Biggest move so far: The 2018 season was a tale of two Dynamo teams: One with (good) and without (not so good) Juan David Cabezas.
 This offseason, they've sought to rectify that by signing Matias Vera from San Lorenzo.
 The pair can potentially play together, but as importantly, they can also cover for each other's absence.

 Biggest question / hole: Depth, especially in the attack, will come into question if Houston advance far in the Concacaf Champions League.
 Toronto FC's 2018 season is a testament to that.
-Plus, if Alberth Elis leaves, how will they replace him?

 Los Angeles Football Club

 Biggest move so far: Their parade of new deals.
 Re-signing Walker Zimmerman, Eduard Atuesta and Mark-Anthony Kaye keeps continuity down the spine of the club's starting XI.
 The club would have had a huge hole in defense without Zimmerman and, outside of Atuesta and Kaye, there aren't many (any?) defensive-minded options in Bob Bradley's midfield.

 Rumors have it: No rumors of late featuring LAFC.